 Various governance documents and related items were reviewed during the inspection.
-These included the establishment's SOPs relating to recall, cell receipt and release, four sets of staff training records, maintenance records for laboratory and procurement equipment, and temperature monitoring records from the hub and satellite premises.
-In addition, investigations undertaken in response to ten incidents that had been recorded in the establishment's internal governance system were reviewed and included a review of root causes and any corrective and preventative actions identified.
+These included: the establishment's SOPs relating to cool pack conditioning, retrieving stem cells for end use and closed processing of stem cells; two sets of staff training records; maintenance records for laboratory and procurement equipment; validation records for transport boxes; and temperature monitoring records from the hub and satellite premises.
+Four internal audit reports, including outcomes and corrective actions, were reviewed.
+These audits related to two sets of stem cell processing records and two ocular tissue preparation records.
+Finally, investigations undertaken in response to 11 incidents that had been recorded in the establishment's internal governance system were reviewed and included a review of root causes and any corrective and preventative actions identified.